Henry Jones (American football)

-Henry Louis Jones (born December 29, 1967 in St. Louis, Missouri) is a former American football Safety in the National Football League.
+Henry Louis Jones (born December 29, 1967) is an American former professional football player who was a safety in the National Football League (NFL).
 He played for the Buffalo Bills (1991–2000), the Minnesota Vikings (2001), and the Atlanta Falcons (2002).

 Professional career

-In just his second year in the NFL, Jones was a Pro Bowl selection as he led the league along with Minnesota's Audray McMillian with 8 interceptions.
+Jones was drafted in the first round of the 1991 NFL Draft by the Buffalo Bills with the 26th overall pick.
+In just his second year in the NFL, Jones was a Pro Bowl selection as he led the league along with Minnesota's Audray McMillian with eight interceptions.

 Jones's most superb season was in 1992.
 In the 10 following seasons, he recorded just 10 more total interceptions.
 He retired after the 2002 season with 18 career interceptions, which he returned for 455 yards and 4 touchdowns.
 He also recorded 5 sacks, 9 fumble recoveries, 14 fumble return yards, and 41 kickoff return yards.

+Personal life

+His daughter is Jasmine Jones, who qualified to represent the United States at the 2024 Summer Olympics in the 400 metres hurdles.